oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 A service requesting a Txn-Token SHOULD provide an incoming token if it has one that it used itself to authorize a caller, and if it directly correlates with the downstream call chain it needs the Txn-Token for.
 In the absence of an appropriate incoming token, the requesting service MAY use a self-signed JWT, an unsigned JSON object or any other format to represent the details of the requester to the Txn-Token service.

 ## Use of 'actor_token'
 If using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification {{RFC8693}}, both parameters MUST be present in the request.
-The `actor_token` MUST authenticate the identity of the requesting workload.
+The `actor_token` can authenticate the identity of the requesting workload.

 ## Replacement Tokens
 Validation of a replacement Txn-Token, as well as any Txn-Token, is critical to the security of the entire transaction invocation sequence.
 Only Txn-Tokens issued by a trusted Transaction Token Service may be trusted, so verification of the Txn-Token signature is required.
 For replacement transaction tokens, not only must the JWT signature be verified but also the workload identity of the workload requesting the replacement Txn-Token.